adrem42/Copilot-for-FSLabs/topics/installation.md

 **If anything goes wrong during the script's operation**, look for any lua errors in FSUIPC6.log/FSUIPC5.log or anything unusual in Copilot.log (you can make it more verbose by setting log_level to 1).

-If you want to extend the functionality of the script, see @{custom.lua | some examples here.}
+If you want to extend the functionality of the script, see @{copilot_example1.lua | some examples here.}

 @{cockpit_control_binds.lua | A few examples of binding cockpit controls to keyboard keys and joystick buttons}